MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-compare-bank-cash-flow.md

 ---
-title: Compare Bank Cash Flow in the Australian version
+title: Compare Bank Cash Flow [AU]
 description: You can use the Bank Detail Cashflow Compare report to compare the flow of cash in a particular bank for a specified period in the Australian version.
 author: SorenGP
 ms.service: dynamics365-business-central